covenanttechnologysolutions/connectwise-rest/README.md

     updateTicket(1234, [{
         op: 'replace',
-        path: 'status/id',
+        path: 'status',
-        value: 123 //id of the status to change to, find with boards.getBoards and status.getStatuses }, {
+        value: {id: 123} //id of the status to change to, find with boards.getBoards and status.getStatuses }, {
         //second or more operations
     }])
     .then(function(res) { //do something with returned ticket });
-    .fail(function(err) { //do something with errors });
+    .catch(function(err) { //do something with errors });

 ```